jmablog/tinieR/README.md

 ## Future plans

-- Include other [TinyPNG](https://tinypng.com) API image editing functions, like image resizing and retaining metadata.
+- Include other [TinyPNG](https://tinypng.com) API image editing functions, like retaining metadata.
 - Add ability to provide a desired file path for the newly shrunk file, instead of defaulting to the same location as the input file.
 - Add ability to use URL for a web resource instead of a local file.